What is Apache Spark?

 - Spark stream library is for real-time streaming data processing.

 Working with Apache Spark

-Just like MapReduce spark works on distributed computing, it takes the code and Driver program creates a job and submits it to DAG Scheduler.
-DAG creates job graph and submits the job to Task Scheduler.
+Just like MapReduce spark works on distributed computing, it takes the code, and the Driver program creates a job and submits it to DAG Scheduler.
+DAG creates a job graph and submits the job to Task Scheduler.
 Task Scheduler then runs the job through a cluster management system.

-Spark uses master/slave architecture, the master coordinates and distributes the job and rest all distributed systems are slave worker.
+Spark uses master/slave architecture, the master coordinates and distributes the job and the rest of all distributed systems are slave workers.
 The master system is called “Driver”.